drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Processing

-To process CSDL files, the CSDL-to-JSON Converter:
+To process CSDL files, the CSDL-to-JSON converter:

 1. Locates the `Resource_v1.xml` schema to cache base definition properties that all resources use.